Key Milestones

 Working Group on Disaster Risk Financing and Insurance (WG-DRFI)

-A working-level body of finance ministry officials from all 11 AMS.
-Meets twice a year on the sidelines of AFCDM-WG and AIRM.
+WG-DRFI is a working-level body of finance ministry and relevant disater risk financing and insurance officials from all 11 AMS.
+WG-DRFI meets twice a year at the sidelines of AFCDM-WG and AIRM.
+WG-DRFI works closely with AIRM as well as ASEAN Committee on Disaster Management.

-Formerly the ACSCC-DRFI, it was re-established as WG-DRFI in February 2025 (19th ACSCC-DRFI, Penang).
+Formerly the ACSCC-DRFI, it was re-established as WG-DRFI in February 2025 (18th ACSCC-DRFI, Penang).
 WG-DRFI facilitates implementation of the ADRFI Roadmap, strengthens collaboration among sectoral bodies to ensure effective delivery, and monitors/assesses progress of ADRFI workplans.
+WG-DRFI’s works are also guided by the Finance Sectoral Plan under the ASEAN Economic Community Strategic Plan 2026-2030.

 Co-Chairs:

-WG-FH was established at the 2nd AFHMM (August 2024, Vientiane).
-The inaugural meeting is scheduled for December 2025.
-Its tasks include establishing regular coordination between finance and health bodies; collaborating with international organisations/dialogue partners for capacity building; coordinating with other sectoral WGs; commissioning research/policy studies on financing health challenges; and monitoring the WG-FH workplan.
+WG-FHC’s tasks include establishing regular coordination between finance and health bodies; collaborating with international organisations/dialogue partners for capacity building; coordinating with other sectoral WGs; commissioning research/policy studies on financing health challenges; and others as guided by the ASEAN Economic Community Strategic Plan 2026-2030.

 Brunei Darussalam